-Students at First Institute may request that any information contained in their educational records which they consider to be inaccurate, misleading, or in violation of their privacy or other rights be amended or deleted from the records.
-(A grade or other academic scores may not be amended, except that the accuracy of recording the information may be challenged).
-Students who request that information in their records be amended must first direct their request to the Student Services Administrator, clearly identify the part of the record the student wants changed, and specify why it should be changed.
-If the matter is not resolved to their satisfaction, students must direct their request to the Associate Executive Director.
-If the school decides not to amend the record as requested, the school will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+A student who wishes to ask First Institute to amend a record should write the Student Services Administrator, clearly identify the part of the record the student wants changed, and specify why it should be changed.

+If First Institute decides not to amend the record as requested, First Institute will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.